-If Wriddhiman shines at Brisbane, then Dhoni should be used as a batsman for rest of the series, writes Ian Chappell
+If Saha shines as wicket-keeper, Dhoni should be used as batsman

 Sydney: If India approach it the right way MS Dhoni’s absence from the first Test at the Gabba could turn out to be a blessing in disguise.
 In the first place his Test captaincy of late has been schizophrenic at best - brilliant at home but botched on tour - and his keeping was below par in England.